Dental Concerns Montclair, CA

 For many patients, crooked teeth make them feel too embarrassed to smile.
 While crooked teeth can be a cosmetic concern, crooked teeth can also increase a patients risk of tooth decay, gum disease, and complex bite disorders.

 Patients of all ages can benefit from straightening their crooked teeth.
 With advancements in modern dental and orthodontic technology, there are now more comfortable, faster and discreet options for straightening crooked teeth.
-Dr. Nikki Ancona offers a range of orthodontic and cosmetic solutions for realigning a crooked smile.
+Our team offers a range of orthodontic and cosmetic solutions for realigning a crooked smile.

 Solutions for Crooked Teeth

 Montclair Plaza Dental Office provides patients with comprehensive solutions to advanced dental concerns.
 We begin with a thorough oral health exam and bite analysis to help build a complete picture of the patient’s unique dental health.
-Dr. Nikki Ancona consults one-on-one with each patient taking the time to listen to their personal goals and to answer any questions they may have.
-Together, Dr. Nikki Ancona and the patient build a personalized treatment plan that will address underlying issues and result in lasting, beautiful results.
+We consult one-on-one with each patient taking the time to listen to their personal goals and to answer any questions they may have.
+Together, our team and the patient build a personalized treatment plan that will address underlying issues and result in lasting, beautiful results.

-Dr. Nikki Ancona is a Montclair, CA Orthosnap provider.
+Our practice is an Orthosnap provider.
 Orthosnap invisible braces uses a system of nearly invisible aligners to gradually shift teeth into proper alignment, bringing the bite and smile into a comfortable and aesthetic balance.
 There are many benefits to using invisible braces to straighten teeth. these benefits include:

 For patients with a crooked tooth that does not impact the function of the comfort of the bite, Dr. Ancona may recommend a cosmetic solution for restoring the aesthetic balance to the smile.
 To help achieve the appearance of a straight and beautiful smile, she may recommend: